Books on American History

 • Click on Image to expand

 Fanning, Nathaniel: Fanning's Narrative. n.p.
 [Chicago]: LSC Communications, 2018.
 First Edition Thus.
 Fine in teal cloth covered boards with gilt text on the spine and gilt borders both boards and the Lakeside Classic logo on the front board at the top of which is "LSC Communications" the new publisher of the Lakeside Classic titles.
 The top edge of the text block is gilt.
-Without a dust jacket as issued; however, the book remains in the original, publisher provided, shrink wrap.
+Without a dust jacket as issued.
+This copy is still contained within the publisher's shrink wrap.
 346 pages including an index and text.
 Edited by Thomas Philbrick.
 Illustrated with a color frontispiece and plates from earlier works of art.
 Connecticut native, Thomas Fanning, provides this narrative of his life at sea during the American Revolution beginning in May of 1778 and ending with his return to New York in November of 1783 after the signing of the Treaty of Paris which brought the war to its final end.
 During his time at sea, Fanning served under John Paul Jones and experienced the battle with the HMS Serapis.

 • Fowler, William M., Jr.: Rebels Under Sail The American Navy during the Revolution.
 New York: Charles Scribner's Sons, 1976.
 First Edition, First Printing.
 Very good in gilt decorated dark blue paper covered boards with gilt text and decorations with mild crimping of the head and heel of the spine and with a number of pages with both pencil and ink underlining with marginal notations.
 In a very good, unclipped dust jacket with 1/8" deep chips from the upper corners of the spine area and with a 1 1/2" closed tear at the upper edge of the rear panel.
 One of the best resources on the naval battles of the American Revolution.
 320 pages including an index, bibliography, chapter notes, text and a section of photographs.